UnityRPG/3-Modifiers-And-Abilities/README.md

 1. How to test if the player is dead
 2. Use an `IEnumerator` coroutine for timing
 3. Use `WaitForSecondsRealtime()` method.

+## 38 Player Damage & Death Sounds
+1. Add an array of damage sounds
+2. Add a single death sound (for now).